Form Builder Guide

 10. Languages & Translations

 B2B Onboard supports multilingual registration forms.
 You can enable additional languages and translate all field labels, placeholders, and help text for each language.
-Multi-language forms are available on Growth and Pro plans.
+Multi-language forms are available on Growth and Pro plans — and every plan, including Free, ships with one default form language of your choice (see below).

 Enabling languages